-Additional contributions of £14.0m are expected to be paid into the defined benefit pension schemes during the 2013 financial year, of which £9.0m is expected to be paid by the group and £5.0m will be received from the pension funding partnership structure.
+Additional contributions of £14.0m are expected to be paid into the defined benefit pension schemes during the 2013 financial year, of which £9.0m is expected to be paid by the group and £5.0m by the partnership.

 24. Trade and other payables (current)